Shivam03-coder/legal-lens/README.md

 ## 🚀 Getting Started

-Follow these steps to set up and run the Clarity Counsel AI project locally.
+Follow these steps to set up and run the Legal Lens project locally.

 ### Prerequisites